tudelft3d/website/education/msctopics/index.md

 ## (Further) Development of a QGIS plugin for the CityGML 3D City Database

 The goal of the thesis is to extend and further improve a plugin for QGIS 3 to interact with the open-source [3D City Database](https://www.3dcitydb.org/3dcitydb/) (3DCityDB, PostgreSQL/PostGIS version), which is the reference database implementation of the CityGML data model.
 A first version of the plugin has been developed during a MSc thesis which is scheduled to finish in June 2022.

-The plugin in meant to facilitate interaction with the 3D City Database from within QGIS, enabling the user to visualise 2D/3D geometries and to edit attributes of all features (e.g. buildings, bridges, roads, etc.) contained in the database.
+The plugin is meant to facilitate interaction with the 3D City Database from within QGIS, enabling the user to visualise 2D/3D geometries and to edit attributes of all features (e.g. buildings, bridges, roads, etc.) contained in the database.

 ![](img/3dcdb_qgis_mini.jpg){:width="800px"}